kubedb/cli/docs/guides/elasticsearch/snapshot/scheduled_backup.md

           passMe: ToBackupJob
 ```

-**Pass Arguments to Backup Job:**
+**Pass Arguments to Backup Jobs:**

-KubeDB also allows to pass extra arguments for backup job.
-You can provide these arguments through `spec.backupSchedule.podTemplate.spec.args` field of Snapshot crd.
+KubeDB allows users to pass extra arguments for backup jobs.
+You can provide these arguments via `spec.backupSchedule.podTemplate.spec.args` field of a Snapshot crd.

 ```yaml
 apiVersion: kubedb.com/v1alpha1